 Licensing of the Acronis Backup product family and the Acronis Backup Advanced suite is based on the number of machines backed up by the products.
 A license is required for every physical machine that you want to back up.

 Product Disk and file backup Centralized management Deduplication Backup to tape Application backup

 Acronis Backup for Windows Server + - - - -

 Acronis Backup for Linux Server + - - - -

 Acronis Backup for PC + - - - -

-Acronis Backup for Windows Server Essentials + + + + All supported

 The following table lists the products and their main features.